 Lemon wedges, optional

-In a 4- to 6-quart soup pot, heat the remaining 1 tablespoon oil over medium high heat.
-Add the onion and garlic and sauté until the onions are tender and the garlic is soft, but not browned, about 5 minutes.
-Add the stock and bring to a boil.
+Heat the remaining 1 tablespoon oil in a 4- to 6-quart soup pot over medium-high heat.
+Add the onion and garlic and sauté until the onions are tender and the garlic is soft but not browned, about 5 minutes.
+Add the broth and bring to a boil.
 Add the greens, reduce the heat to low, cover, and simmer for 10 minutes.
-Add the meatballs and cook another 5 minutes.
-Meanwhile, combine the remaining 2 eggs and remaining cheeses in small bowl and stir with a fork to blend.
+Add the meatballs and cook 5 minutes more.
+Meanwhile, combine the remaining 2 eggs, remaining 1/4 cup Pecorino, and remaining 1/4 cup Parmesan in a small bowl and beat with a fork to blend.

-Slowly pour the egg mixture into the simmering soup, stirring constantly.
+Slowly pour the egg mixture into the simmering soup, stirring slowly in one direction.
 Cover and simmer just until egg bits are set, about 30 seconds.
-Season to taste with salt and black pepper, maybe even a pinch of red pepper flakes and a squirt of lemon juice.
+Stir in the cooked pasta, if using.
+Taste and season with salt, black pepper, red pepper flakes, and a squirt of lemon juice as desired.
 Serve immediately.